Gregory Benford

-Gregory Benford (born January 30, 1941) is an American science fiction author and astrophysicist who is professor emeritus at the Department of Physics and Astronomy at the University of California, Irvine.
+Gregory Benford (born January 30, 1941) is an American science fiction author and astrophysicist who is professor emeritus at the department of physics and astronomy at the University of California, Irvine.
 He is a contributing editor of Reason magazine.

 Benford wrote the Galactic Center Saga science fiction novels, beginning with In the Ocean of Night (1977).
 The series postulates a galaxy in which sentient organic life is in constant warfare with sentient electromechanical life.

-In 1969 he wrote "The Scarred Man", the first story about a computer virus, published in 1970.
+In 1969, he wrote "The Scarred Man", the first story about a computer virus (based on a real computer virus he had spread), published in 1970.

 Biography

 Benford was born in Mobile, Alabama and grew up in Robertsdale and Fairhope.
 Graduating Phi Beta Kappa, he received a Bachelor of Science in physics in 1963 from the University of Oklahoma in Norman, Oklahoma, followed by a Master of Science from the University of California, San Diego in 1965, and a doctorate there in 1967.
 That same year he married Joan Abbe, with whom he had two children.
 Benford modeled characters in several of his novels after his wife, most prominently the heroine of Artifact.
 She died in 2002.

 Benford has an identical twin brother, James (Jim) Benford, with whom he has collaborated on science fiction stories.
 Both got their start in science fiction fandom, with Gregory being a co-editor of the science fiction fanzine Void.
-Benford has said he is an atheist.
+At one point, Benford said he was an atheist because he could not reconcile the evil in the world with a benevolent God.
+However, he has returned to the Episcopal Church where he is a communicant at St. Mary's Episcopal Church in Laguna Beach.

 He has been a long-time resident of Laguna Beach, California.